“Smoking is definitely a deal-breaker.”

 This sentence means that you definitely won't use this company's services, because they're too expensive.

-Or you can use "a deal-breaker" to talk about relationships like in the example at top:
+Or you can use "a deal-breaker" to talk about relationships like in this example:

 Smoking is definitely a deal-breaker.